Dietitian vs Nutritionist vs Naturopath: What’s the Difference in Australia?

 What Is a Naturopath?

-Naturopaths practise a form of complementary and alternative medicine (CAM) that often includes herbal remedies, supplements, homeopathy, and lifestyle advice.
+Naturopaths practise a form of complementary and alternative medicine (CAM) that combines traditional and modern health practices.
+This typically includes herbal remedies, supplements, homeopathy, and lifestyle advice.

 Naturopathy training varies widely: